Whistleblower questions delays and mistakes in way EPA used sensor plane after fiery Ohio derailment

 “You want to fly over a train derailment in the first five to 10 hours after the incident and while the fires are still burning.
 It is really advantageous if you have a plume.
 That big black plume ... is when you want to get in and collect data," Kroutil said.
 "The EPA ASPECT airplane should have made passes over the derailment site right away but certainly before the vent-and-burn.
 I think they chose not to know.”

 Kroutil’s former boss, Rick Turville, is the program manager for the ASPECT plane data interpretation at Kalman.
-He said he trusts Kroutil completely because he is one of the world’s preeminent experts in spectroscopy and he shares his frustration about the plane not flying sooner.
-The experts Kalman employs could see the news reports about the disaster in East Palestine but couldn’t act until the EPA deployed the plane.
+He said he trusts Kroutil completely because he is one of the world’s preeminent experts in spectroscopy and he shares Kroutil's frustration about the plane not flying sooner.
+The experts Kalman employs knew about the disaster in East Palestine but couldn’t act until the EPA deployed the plane.

 “These kind of fires or refinery fires, fertilizer plant explosions, they don’t happen often,” Turville said.
 “But when they do, you got to be there and you got to be there quick.
 And that’s how you save lives.”